European Commission Announces Online Webinars for CBAM Implementation: Industry-Specific Insights and Training

 “This will give adequate time for businesses to prepare in a predictable manner, while also allowing for the definitive methodology to be fine-tuned by 2026,” the mail mentioned.

-Steel and aluminium exports are said to be amongst the worst hit sectors with the CBAM reporting mechanism coming into effect.
+From January 1, 2026, the EU importers will have to buy CBAM certificates, corresponding to the embedded emissions above the EU-ETS benchmark levels.
+Penal taxes under CBAM are to be levied from 2026 on entities that do not meet the CBAM requirements.
+Steel and aluminium exports are supposed to be amongst the worst hit sectors once the CBAM reporting mechanism coming into effect.

+The idea behind the transition phase of CBAM is to ensure that all affected industries are made aware of the reporting obligations and allowed to familiarise themselves with the system, a senior EU official told businessline.

+“The EC is working with several countries, including India, to minimise administrative burden on the sectors covered under CBAM and ensure their smooth functioning,”the official said.
+It was unlikely that MSMEs would get affected as sectors like steel and aluminium, that have been identified as carbon intensive under CBAM, mostly have large players, the official added.

 Tools being developed

-After the end of the transition period, over the subsequent eight years (CY2026 - 2034), “the phasing-out of free allocations, available to EU-based steel mills, will happen parallelly with the phasing-in of CBAM”.
+After the end of the transition period, over the subsequent eight years (CY26-34), “the phasing-out of free allocations, available to EU-based steel mills, will happen parallelly with the phasing-in of CBAM”.

 From January 1, 2026, the EU importers will have to buy CBAM certificates, corresponding to the embedded emissions above the EU-ETS benchmark levels.